Data-Driven Site Selection: How Multi-Location Retailers Find Winning Sites (2026)

 Data-Driven Site Selection vs Gut Feeling

-Aspect | Traditional Approach | Data-Driven Approach |
+| Aspect | Traditional Approach | Data-Driven Approach |

-Decision basis | Experience and intuition | Objective data analysis |
+| Decision basis | Experience and intuition | Objective data analysis with transparent scoring |

-Evaluation time | Weeks to months | Days to weeks |
+| Evaluation time | Weeks to months | Days to weeks |

-Number of sites analyzed | Limited by human capacity | 5x more sites analyzed |
+| Number of sites analyzed | Limited by human capacity | 5x more sites analyzed (TNT reviews 10x more) |

-Consistency | Varies by individual | Standardized methodology |
+| Consistency | Varies by individual | Standardized methodology with visible reasoning |

-Risk assessment | Qualitative | Quantified and modeled |
+| Risk assessment | Qualitative | Quantified and modeled with glass-box transparency |

-Core Benefits for Modern Businesses
+Core Benefits for Multi-Location Retailers

 First, you'll maximize customer reach.
 By analyzing demographic, psychographic, and behavioral data, you can find locations perfectly aligned with your target audience.
-Imagine knowing exactly where your ideal customers live, work, and shop before signing a lease!
+Imagine knowing exactly where your ideal customers live, work, and shop before signing a lease.

 The Data Stack: From Demographics to Dynamic Trade Areas